pondurupurnachandrarao-cmd/JavaPrograms/README.md

 14. A Java program to calculate the area and perimeter of a rectangle using a class.

 15. A java program using student class with data members name and age, and methods to read and disolay the student details using an object.

+16. A java program to show how the local variables work.